 The signal that is output from a GPS antenna/receiver will already be below the noise floor by up to 20 dB.
 Minor noise signals that would be acceptable in other applications can easily block the signal from your GPS receiver, and proper routing, shielding, and grounding are required for your GPS-enabled device to work properly.

-Normally, when you divide up your PCB into functional blocks, you should also give each block its own ground plane.
+Normally, when you divide up your main PCB into functional blocks, you should also give each block its own ground plane.
 Your ground planes would then be routed back to the main ground lead in a star topology in order to prevent ground loops.
 The large size requirements of a ground plane surrounding a GPS receiver can make this difficult, especially on mobile devices.

 Shielding works wonders in PCBs